DZone

 The argument --self-contained -r win10-x64 will make the difference here, as this will generate an .EXE file out of the build.

-Next, the Enable Zip Published Projects option.
+Next, select the Enable Zip Published Projects option.
 This will create a ZIP file out of your build output.

-Upon running the Build Pipeline you will get your build output in webjobs_drop/.zip location.
+Upon running the Build Pipeline, you will get your build output in webjobs_drop/.zip location.

 To deploy this to any existing Web/API App's WebJob running in Azure App Service we have to run an Azure PowerShell script task to achieve this.